THargreaves/beginners-python/README.md

 ## Acknowledgements

-The core contributers to this course are (in alphabetical order):
+The original contributers to this course are (in alphabetical order):

 * David McKinney
 * Mark Porter